kubernetes-sigs/descheduler/README.md

 This strategy evicts pods that are in failed status phase.
 You can provide an optional parameter to filter by failed `reasons`.
 `reasons` can be expanded to include reasons of InitContainers as well by setting the optional parameter `includingInitContainers` to `true`.
-You can specify an optional parameter `minPodLifetimeSeconds` to evict pods that are older than specified seconds.
+You can specify an optional parameter `minPodLifeTimeSeconds` to evict pods that are older than specified seconds.
 Lastly, you can specify the optional parameter `excludeOwnerKinds` and if a pod has any of these `Kind`s listed as an `OwnerRef`, that pod will not be considered for eviction.